YashTotale/react-hash-scroll/docs/Components/MultiHash.md

 [`behavior`](#behavior)

-- Applies to all hashes unless overriden by a ref with options
+- Applies to all hashes unless overridden by a ref with options

 [`position`](#position)

-- Applies to all hashes unless overriden by a ref with options
+- Applies to all hashes unless overridden by a ref with options

 [`requiredPathname`](#requiredpathname)

-- Applies to all hashes unless overriden by a ref with options
+- Applies to all hashes unless overridden by a ref with options

 [`scrollFunc`](#scrollfunc)

-- Applies to all hashes unless overriden by a ref with options
+- Applies to all hashes unless overridden by a ref with options

 #### Example